Gloucester field hockey smothers Saugus for second straight shutout win

 The Fishermen threatened for the entirety of the opening quarter, finally finding the back of the net with a highlight reel goal from Ella Costa, her first of two on the day.
 On a corner chance, Costa took a pass from senior captain Cammi Cooper and then faked a forehand shot only to switch to a reverse stick shot that found its way inside the left post, short side for a 1-0 Gloucester lead.

-Costa factored in on all four of Gloucester's goals on the day, notching two assists as well.
+Costa factored in on three of four Gloucester goals on the day, notching two assists as well.

 "She is such a talented scorer down there," Riley Gove said.
 "We needed her to step up into that role this season and she's delivered.
 Her first goal was nasty."